-Further, subject to the terms of the trust deed constituting Singapore NBN Trust (the "TM Shares Trust Deed"), DBS Trustee Limited (as trustee of Singapore NBN Trust and the legal owner of the TM Shares) will exercise its rights and powers over the Trustee-Manager in such manner as the Unitholders may direct by way of resolutions passed at general meetings.
-This means that Unitholders are empowered to direct DBS Trustee Limited (among other things, by ordinary resolution at the AGM of the Trustee-Manager direct DBS Trustee Limited to approve the appointment or re-election of the directors of the Trustee-Manager (“Directors”) (each Director of the Trustee-Manager being required to retire from office at least once every three years).
+Further, subject to the terms of the trust deed (“TM Shares Trust Deed”) constituting Singapore NBN Trust (“TM Shares Trust”), DBS Trustee Limited (as trustee of Singapore NBN Trust and the legal owner of the TM Shares) will exercise its rights and powers over the Trustee-Manager in such manner as the Unitholders may direct by way of resolutions passed at general meetings.
+This means that Unitholders are empowered to direct DBS Trustee Limited (among other things, by ordinary resolution at the Annual General Meeting (“AGM”) of the TM Shares Trust) to approve the appointment or re-election of the directors of the Trustee-Manager (“Directors”) (each Director of the Trustee-Manager being required to retire from office at least once every three years).
 This structure allows the Trustee-Manager to be internalised in contrast with other structures where the trustee-managers are typically owned by sponsors.

 - IMDA has approved such appointment or removal; and